pygments/pygments/doc/docs/unicode.rst

 `sys.stdout`, for example.
 The other formatters don't have that behavior.

-Another note: If you call Pygments via the command line (`pygmentize`), encoding is handled differently, see `the command line docs <cmdline.txt>`_.
+Another note: If you call Pygments via the command line (`pygmentize`), encoding is handled differently, see :doc:`the command line docs <cmdline>`.

+.. versionadded:: 0.7
-*New in Pygments 0.7*: the formatters now also accept an `outencoding` option which will override the `encoding` option if given.
+   The formatters now also accept an `outencoding` option which will override the `encoding` option if given.
 This makes it possible to use a single options dict with lexers and formatters, and still have different input and output encodings.

 .. _chardet: http://chardet.feedparser.org/